yonatannnn/community-page-test-project/src/docs/docs.md

 ### UI Components

-- Develop a `Comments` component in the `components` directory.
+- Develop a `CommentsModel` component in the `components` directory.
 - Use existing utility functions or create new ones in the `utils` folder if needed.

-### API Integration

-- Add a `fetchComments` method in the `services` directory to communicate with the backend.
-- Use this method in the appropriate component or slice.

 ### Testing with Mock Data
 - If the backend is unavailable, use mock data from `utils/mockdatas` for testing.

 ## Conclusion

-This architecture is designed to foster collaboration, simplify maintenance, and support scalability.
-By adhering to these principles and structure, the project ensures efficient development and a seamless user experience.
+This architecture is designed to increase collaboration, simplify maintenance, and support scalability.
+By adhering to these principles and structure, the project ensures efficient development and a better user experience.